Bloomberg BNA, Daily Labor Report and Class Action Litigation Report, July 9, 2013

 In certifying the class, Judge Edward M. Chen of the U.S. District Court for the Northern District of California ordered the parties to file by July 15 a joint supplemental brief regarding a proposed class notice and consent form.

-“I certainly think that the industry needs to rethink how they do business, that they cannot put on these expensive, profit-generating trips and basically not pay their workers anything close to minimum wage,” plaintiffs’ counsel Bryan Schwarz with Bryan Schwartz Law in Oakland, Calif., said July 9.
+“I certainly think that the industry needs to rethink how they do business, that they cannot put on these expensive, profit-generating trips and basically not pay their workers anything close to minimum wage,” plaintiffs’ counsel Bryan Schwarz with Bryan Schwartz Law, P.C. in Oakland, Calif., said July 9.

 Court Previously Found Tours Not a ‘Camp.’